ubc-library-rc/gis-ArcGIS-Storymap/content/introduction.md

 ## Desktop GIS vs. Online GIS

 Desktop GIS is software installed on a computer, the data created through software will be saved locally.
-Desktop software has more capability to perform complex analysis and customize the display of data than online GIS.
+Desktop software has more capability to perform complex analysis and customize the display of data better than online GIS.

 - Example: ArcGIS Pro, QGIS